tuanductran/todo-list-vite/README.md

 - **Easy Task Addition:** Effortlessly add new tasks to your list, optimizing your workflow.
 - **Real-time Data Fetching:** Utilize SWR for efficient data fetching and caching, ensuring a smooth user experience.
 - **Responsive Design:** Enjoy a responsive design crafted with Tailwind CSS, making the app accessible across multiple devices.
-- **Convenient Notifications:** Stay updated with convenient notifications powered by React Hot Toast.
+- **Convenient Notifications:** Stay updated with convenient notifications powered by sonner.

 ## Getting Started